Product Design Internship · SPARC Sports

 Green selection indicators and checkmarks reinforce positive progress without urgency.
 Athletes feel encouraged and focused, entering their training with the centered mindset necessary for peak mental performance.

-SPARC dashboard with green theme
+AFTER — DARK GREEN SYSTEMSPARC dashboard with green theme

-“Mental training requires psychological safety and calm—conditions that green naturally supports and red naturally disrupts.”
+“Mental training requires psychological safety and calm — conditions that green naturally supports and red naturally disrupts.”

-PART 2: UI DESIGN
+UI DESIGN

 Overview